Here’s a confession for you: even though I love them, I used to be too lazy to eat sunflower seeds. Unshelled ones, anyway.

 Enjoy Your Harvest

-Now that you’ve got a bucketful of delicious, nutritious seeds, how do you best enjoy them?
+Now that you’ve got a bucketful of delicious, nutritious seeds, how can you insure that you get the most enjoyment out of them?

 You might also want to save some to plant next year, or make suet cakes to add to your bird feeder to keep your feathered friends happy in the winter months.